GR-124/Learning_Journal/Respawn Controller Tutorial.md

 ![image](https://github.com/user-attachments/assets/263fc960-bffd-4b22-93c7-c0525120e8c1)
 ![image](https://github.com/user-attachments/assets/e4c100d2-5918-4e89-aa8f-00b25b20be9e)

-When finished, the code should work but if not then come back here and see what you did wrong.
+When finished, the code should work (if you have the other scripts) but if not then come back here and see what you did wrong.
+Goodbye and your welcome for the tutorial :).